Mondego/crawler4py/README.md

 ==========
 1. NLTK : http://www.nltk.org/install.html : html clean up (Can remove in Config)
 2. Lxml : https://pypi.python.org/pypi/lxml : html document parsing (Can remove in Config)
-3. Python 2.7+ (The above dependencies work on this version of python.
+3. Python 2.6+ (The above dependencies work on this version of python.
-               You can try it on Python 3 too.
-But it has not been tested)
+               You can try it on Python 3 too if you do not use the above dependencies.
+Tested)

 Config Variables